sourpuh/ffxiv_pictomancy/README.md

 `Initialize()` accepts an optional `PctOptions` object which can disable specific renderers or adjust DX buffer sizes.

+### Primitives
+Pictomancy overlay drawing supports three primitive types: Strokes, Fans, and Triangles.
+* Strokes are connected line segments with a pixel thickness.
+    * `AddCircle` uses the Stroke primitive to draw a circle outline.
+    * `PathLineTo`, `PathArcTo`, and `PathStroke` can be used to draw arbitrary lines.
+* Fans are filled round shapes such as circles, donuts, and cones.
+    * `AddCircleFilled` draws using the Fan primitive to draw a filled circle.
+* Triangles are used for filled quads, segmented fan fill, or user defined complex shapes such as cubes or spheres.
+    * `AddQuadFilled` uses two Triangle primitives to draw a filled quadrilateral.

+Fans and Triangles may be projected onto the world and support color interpolation.

 ### Drawing an ImGui overlay with DirectX Renderer
 ```c#
 using (var drawList = PctService.Draw())